Blane245/musicgenerator/README.md

     - volume monitor sliders for the left and right channels
     - the timeline
 - Body
     - one to three sections that display the sources for any instruments, percussions, or audio files that are being previewed.
-The vertical location of the sources within their sections depend on their midi number.
+The vertical location of the sources within their sections depend on their pitch number.
 The color of the source lines varying depending on their volume (saturation), pan (hue), and current playing status (lightness).
 - Footer
     - a table enumerating the number of total and active generators and sources.
 A source is 'active' when it is currently being played.
     - the spectra of the left and right channels